pondrejk/dizzer/chap3-vis_challenges-density.md

-TODO — describe alternative solutions to all webgl libraries like mapbox (leaflet with webgl overlay) TODO — how to import bitmaps (spritesheet) and svg to webgl canvas? -- how to do it in MapboxGL?
+TODO — describe alternative solutions to all webgl libraries like mapbox (leaflet with webgl overlay) TODO — how to import bitmaps (spritesheet) and svg to webgl canvas? -- how to do it in MapboxGL? -- library takes care of it -- in pipeline bitmaps can be drawn during vertex shading.
-TODO? — REGL (only desc if I decide to use it) — maybe in section 4 (implementation part) after also describing react/redux

 — also a sidenote on how to use GPU for other claculations (like python for big data — there is some library, python coda)